As of Patch 7.2.5, this post is no longer being updated.

 BoE, World Quest, World Bosses:

 - Three-Toed Rabbit Foot (world quests) — These stat sticks come under a bunch of different names, this is just one example.
 If you can get one to roll a high ilvl with Mastery or Haste, you are in business.
-At 850+ these are some of the best.

 - Chrono Shard — The poor Hunter’s Bloodthirsty Instinct.